-The conversations this morning went something like this:
+The conversations this morning went

 He: Can you print off a couple things for me?
 Here are 7 urls, 1 pdf and 1 word file.
 And then I need 50 more color copies of the flyer--duplex, please.
 No don't bother folding them, I'll do that later.